DharshiniKumaresan/1783-FINALDISSERTATION/README.md

-# Enhanced-RDQI-Analysis
+# Risk Governance and Corporate Disclosure:
-NLP-based analysis of corporate risk disclosures and Enhanced Risk Disclosure Quality Index (RDQI) for FTSE 100 annual reports.
+## Developing an NLP-Based Benchmarking Framework for Annual Reports